· · ·

 Adobe – Photoshop CS6 (Download, PC)

 There are many different ‘flavors’ of Photoshop.
 You can buy older versions and still have a great product.
-They have basic and extened.
+They have basic and extended.
 Adobe even has web version.
 There really isn’t anything you can’t do with Photoshop.
 And while I know we all love PicMonkey and Canva, even they are limited with their services.

 Lowel – Ego Digital Imaging Fluorescent 2 Light Kit – consists of 2 Ego Fixtures, Ego Sweep, Bulbs – 108 Total Watts (120V AC)